 In light of the developing humanitarian crisis in Ukraine, the thoughts of Vifor Pharma are with everyone affected - and in particular their patients, employees and their loved ones.

 At Vifor Pharma, they are working hard to strengthen wider humanitarian efforts and have donated nearly 60,000 packages of iron therapies to help those in need in Ukraine.
 The use of the intravenous iron products in this emergency setting is hoped to improve surgical and medical outcomes in patients by optimal management of a patient’s additional transfusion needs during surgery as evidenced in the Patient Blood Management setting.

-Vifor Pharma is a patient-centric company, and their greatest priority is to ensure that local healthcare organizations and patients receive the medicines they depend on in these uncertain times.
+Vifor Pharma is a patient-centric company, and their greatest priority is to ensure that local healthcare organisations and patients receive the medicines they depend on in these uncertain times.

 Last modified: 14 June 2022

 Last reviewed: 14 June 2022